Palliative Care Education

 Healthcare Providers (Doctors, Nurses, Village Health Teams, Students)

-Palliative Education and Care for Rural Africa (PECRA) recognizes that continued education of local healthcare providers is paramount to its mission of providing palliative care to the people in the rural areas of lower and middle income countries.
+Palliative Education and Care for Rural Africa (PCERA) recognizes that continued education of local healthcare providers is paramount to its mission of providing palliative care to the people in the rural areas of lower and middle income countries.
 While initially this involved giving lectures and one-on-one demonstrations to local physicians and nurses on principles of palliative care, as time went on, we realized the need for further reaching techniques to train all healthcare workers to be able to provide self-sufficient and self-sustaining palliative care to the local population, both rural and urban.

 Patient Education